-Everyone wants to save on their electric bill, so find out how to cut heating costs and keep your home warmer in the winter!
+Everyone wants to save on their heating bill, so here are 10 ways to cut heating costs and keep your home warmer in the cold season!

 - Hang blankets over the windows at night.
 Get insulated curtains in your windows to trap heat.
 Or, just tape or thumbtack the sides and bottom of blankets to the walls or windowsills to maximize the insulation value.
 (Press the tacks or tape under the bottom of the sill and over the top of the frame to hide any damage to the finish.)
 Remove the coverings on the south side of the house during the day to let in the warming sunlight.

 What do you do to save money on heat in your house during the winter?
 Comment and let us know!